It's not just an education savings account

 Contributions made to 529 plans will continue to grow federal income tax-deferred.
 Distributions for higher education expenses will be federal income tax-free and, in some cases, state income tax-free.

 Fidelity offers a wide range of investment options for your 529 plan account.

-To help you determine which option may be best for you, consider these two questions:
+To help you determine which option may be best for you, consider these 2 questions:

 - Do you want a portfolio that's managed for you, automatically becoming more conservatively invested as your child nears college age?

 - Do you want to choose your own portfolios?